St. Mary's Orthodox Syrian Cathedral, Piravom: 2019 conflict between Jacobite and Orthodox

 A disagreement between the Jacobite Syrian Christian Church and the Malankara Orthodox Syrian Church over who has custody over the Piravom Valiyapally since the two denominations split apart in 1912.
 On 3 July 2017, the Supreme Court of India ruled that the church was the property of the latter.
 On 24 September 2019, a standoff over who controls the church developed between members of the two churches.
 Over 700 police personnel were deployed to keep the calm.
 The situation came to a head on 25 September when the MOSC members with help of police blocked the Jacobite faithful from entering the church on a court order. but the church was taken from the Jacobite faithful under immense police presence and dozens of Jacobite faithfuls were arrested.
 The two day standoff came to an end on 26 September when Kerala police forcibly evicted the Jacobite faithful occupying the church.
 On 28 September the Indian Orthodox members took over the church, although Jacobites continued to protest outside, and plan to build a church close by.

+Near the Piravom church of the Jacobite faction, a chapel was built and relics were installed under the patronage of the Holy Magi (Three Hindu Kings).
+Later, the Malankara Orthodox faction changed its name, dedicating it to the Virgin Mary.